17 Jul 2016 Client Requirements for Website Design

+So you’ve just signed your terms and engaged in website design services with Primal Space, but what next?
+It can be a daunting process if you’ve never undertaken a project like this before.
 We are often asked by clients before a website design project commences; ‘What is required?’
-So we have decided to write everything down in this handy guide making life much easier for our new web design clients going forward.
-Below we have detailed exactly what you will need, helping you prepare to get started with the project.
+So we’ve decided to write everything down in this handy guide making life much easier for you, our new web design client, going forward.
+Below we have detailed exactly what you will need, helping you prepare to get started with the project before and work at our end can commence.

 No matter what stage you are at with your website design idea.
 You can use this blog article as a great reference point for what you will need to put together.
 It’s worth noting that this is a general guide we have written here.
 And not every concept in this article may apply to your website design.
 But the majority certainly will, as most of the list are core aspects of any website.
-It’s important though to note here, that if you are having your website designed by our good selves here at Primal Space.
+It’s important though to note here, that if you are having your website designed by our good selves at Primal Space.
 The information that we detail in this list will be required to be provided to us before we start building and designing your website.
+If you aren’t yet at that stage, you might want to go back a step and check out the post about gathering specifications and the goals of your new website.

 Your Idea and Vision